 Your domain name will represent your business online and potentially be integrated into your branding.
 Although less important than it once was, it can also affect on your perfromance on Search Engine Optimisation (SEO) with search engines such as Google, Bing or Yahoo.

 Do I have to have my business name in the domain name?

-These days it is far less important to have a keyword rich domain as Google in particular paces far less imporatnce of the domain name is it's search alogorithms, and hence the results on of pages presented on search.
-Google now strongly favours other factors factors such as website content, site structure, and freshness of content, rather than a keyword rich domain.
+These days it is far less important to have a keyword rich domain as Google in particular places far less imporatnce of the domain name is it's search alogorithms, and hence the results on of pages presented on search.
+Google now strongly favours other factors such as website content, site structure, and freshness of content, rather than a keyword rich domain.

 Keyword rich domains may not be as important as they used to be, but you still need to think carefully when choosing your website domain name.

 When you are choosing a domain name consider these factors: